oslabs-beta/Dockter/README.md

 # What is Dockter?

-> Dockter v0.1.0 is a low-overhead , open source Docker log management tool built around:
+> Dockter v0.1.0 is a low-overhead , open source Docker log management tool built for:
 >
-> - **Real-time Log Aggregation** - communications with the Docker Engine API allows us the ability to wrangle container streams and translate those chunks into readable data that can be viewed on an intuitve dashboard
+> - **Real-time Log Collection** - communicating with the Docker Engine API to access container streams and collect live logs
 >
 > <br/>
 > <p align="center">